|Nutritional Guidelines (per serving)|

-To make the soup, combine the soup mix with 16 cups water in a large pot, bring to a boil, reduce the heat to low, and simmer until the vegetables are tender and the soup thickened, about 3 hours.
+To make the soup, combine the soup mix with 16 cups (4 quarts) of water in a large pot, bring to a boil, reduce the heat to low, and simmer until the vegetables are tender and the soup thickened, about 3 hours.
 Or combine the soup mix and water in a slow cooker and cook on low for 6 hours.

 The dry soup mix should keep for six months if stored at 60 F, or three months if stored at 80 F, according to the National Center for Home Food Preservation guidelines.
 Discard the mix if you see any mold or you detect off-odors when you open the jar or bag.

 When drying vegetables, they should end up crisp so they contain only about 10 percent moisture.
 If you are using a recent batch of dried vegetables, ensure they are completely cooled before adding them to the jar.

 After cooking the soup, refrigerate any uneaten portion.
 It should keep in the refrigerator for two to three days.
 You can also freeze any leftovers in individual portions to reheat and enjoy.